ProjectTorreyPines/SOLPS2ctrl.jl/docs/src/index.md

 Depth = 3
 ```

 This repository serves as the top most workflow manager with helpful utilities to use other repositories in this project.
+Following steps are supported/planned in near future:

+* Loading SOLPS outputs into IMAS data dictionary format
+* Loading equilibrium (that the SOLPS mesh was based on) into IMAS DD format
+* Extrapolating results into core and far SOL region if required
+* Running synthetic diagnostics on them
+* Performing system identification (to be added)
+* Designing and tuning linear causal and model predictive controllers (to be added)

 ## Documentation of other repositories in this project